Chalwk/HALO-SCRIPT-PROJECTS/docs/HSP_SERVERS/servers/divide_and_conquer.md

 ## Overview

 The objective is to eliminate the opposing team and recruit their players to your own team.
 Each time you eliminate an enemy player, they are switched to your team, strengthening your side while weakening your opponent's.
 The game ends when the opposing team has no players left, and the last team standing wins!

+### Key Features

+- **Player Minimum:** 3 players required to start the game.
+- **Objective:** Dominate the opposing team by converting them to your side after each kill.
+- **Winning Condition:** The game ends when the opposing team is completely eliminated.
+- **Game Start Countdown:** 5 seconds

 ---